Covert Comic Home Page

 I wouldn't mind that most men lead lives of quiet desperation, if they didn't do it so loudly.

 Not to be judgmental, but one thing I frankly find offensive is people who stand on street corners shaking cups with coins in them.
+I mean, hey, I have money too, but you don't see me flaunting it in public like that.

 *